|Things that tickle my fancy.|

-MP3 player of choice: iPod Touch 5th Generation
+MP3 player of choice: iPod/iPhone Touch 5th Generation!
+Ah!

--Public Relations Intern for Lancifer (YouTube celebrity/music artist)
+- Public Relations Intern for Lancifer (YouTube sensation/music artist)

 'Do I believe in human evolution?'
 No, I don't.
 I'm a "Young Earth" believer.
 There is plenty of evidence that supports Young Earth.
 You should google it sometime, it's really interesting.